kodekloudhub/community-faq/docs/jsonpath.md

 * Then we form a query to select the list index we want based on properties of each list object instead of `*` (everything) or a number (specific entry)...
 * `?` means "where" the following bracketed expression.
 * `@` means "the current list object", in this case `container`.
+* Finally, to the right of the square brackets we state which property of the selected list entry we want to print, i.e. the selected container's image.

 **Another Example**